Women, Gender, and Sexuality Studies Major

 African-American Women Filmmakers

-Advanced Special Topics in Women, Gender, and Sexuality Studies (WGSS498N: Religion, Militarism and Gender)
+Advanced Special Topics in Women, Gender, and Sexuality Studies (WGSS498Z Black Women's Art and Culture)

 Course Title Credits